ricardopedias/docs-knowledge/docs/ubuntu-19.04-kubernetes-docker.md

 Em seguida, será necessário iniciar o serviço de clusterização.
 O comando abaixo precisa ser executado com `sudo` e as perguntas deverão ser respondidas de acordo com suas necessidades.
-Na dúvida, basta pressionar Enter para aceitar o valor padrão de cada uma:
+Responda "yes" para a pergunta "Would you like to use LXD clustering".
+Para as outras, caso tenha dúvida, basta pressionar "Enter" para aceitar o valor padrão de cada uma:

 ```
 sudo /snap/bin/lxd init

-Would you like to use LXD clustering? (yes/no) [default=no]:
+Would you like to use LXD clustering? (yes/no) [default=no]: yes
+What name should be used to identify this node in the cluster? [default=ricardo-asus]:
+What IP address or DNS name should be used to reach this node? [default=192.168.15.13]:
+Are you joining an existing cluster? (yes/no) [default=no]:
+Setup password authentication on the cluster? (yes/no) [default=yes]: no
-Do you want to configure a new storage pool? (yes/no) [default=yes]:
+Do you want to configure a new local storage pool? (yes/no) [default=yes]:
-Name of the new storage pool [default=default]:
-Name of the storage backend to use (btrfs, ceph, dir, lvm, zfs) [default=zfs]:
+Name of the storage backend to use (btrfs, dir, lvm, zfs) [default=zfs]:
 Create a new ZFS pool? (yes/no) [default=yes]:
 Would you like to use an existing block device? (yes/no) [default=no]:
 Size in GB of the new loop device (1GB minimum) [default=43GB]:
+Do you want to configure a new remote storage pool? (yes/no) [default=no]:
 Would you like to connect to a MAAS server? (yes/no) [default=no]:
+Would you like to configure LXD to use an existing bridge or host interface? (yes/no) [default=no]:
-Would you like to create a new local network bridge? (yes/no) [default=yes]:
+Would you like to create a new Fan overlay network? (yes/no) [default=yes]:
-What should the new bridge be called? [default=lxdbr0]:
-What IPv4 address should be used?
-(CIDR subnet notation, “auto” or “none”) [default=auto]:
-What IPv6 address should be used?
-(CIDR subnet notation, “auto” or “none”) [default=auto]:
+What subnet should be used as the Fan underlay? [default=auto]:
-Would you like LXD to be available over the network? (yes/no) [default=no]:
 Would you like stale cached images to be updated automatically? (yes/no) [default=yes]
 Would you like a YAML "lxd init" preseed to be printed? (yes/no) [default=no]:
 ```